Computer Science 61B — Data Structures (4 Units)

 - One final

 There are 3 hours of lecture and 3 hours of discussion/lab per week.
-In the lab based version of this class (CS61BL), more time will be spent in lab in exchange for less time in lecture (in the past this has been 6 hours of lab and 1 hour of lecture per week).
+In the lab based version of this class (CS61BL), typically offered during the summer, more time will be spent in the lab in exchange for less time in lecture (in the past this has been 12 hours of lab and 2 hours of lecture per week).

 Outside of class, expect to spend around 5 hours per week on this course, with more time when projects are assigned.
 The majority of the time spent on this class is on the projects.